DM-enterprises/bitcoin/doc/developer-notes.md

 make
 make cov

-# A coverage report will now be accessible at `./test_bitcoin.coverage/index.html`,
+# A coverage report will now be accessible at `./test_groestlcoin.coverage/index.html`,
 # which covers unit tests, and `./total.coverage/index.html`, which covers
 # unit and functional tests.
 ```

+Additional LCOV options can be specified using `LCOV_OPTS`, but may be dependent
+on the version of LCOV.
+For example, when using LCOV `2.x`, branch coverage can be
+enabled by setting `LCOV_OPTS="--rc branch_coverage=1"`, when configuring.

 ### Performance profiling with perf